mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/centralized-monitoring/index.md

 ## Centralized Metrics

-Metrics are aggregated from all managed Konvoy clusters up to the Kommander cluster using Thanos.
+Metrics are aggregated from all managed Konvoy clusters, up to the Kommander cluster, using Thanos.
 You can visualize these metrics in Grafana using a set of provided dashboards.
-The [Thanos Query][thanos_query] component is installed on the Kommander cluster and set up to query the Prometheus instances running in the managed clusters via a Thanos sidecar running alongside each Prometheus container.
+The [Thanos Query][thanos_query] component is installed on the Kommander cluster.
+The component queries the Prometheus instances, running on the managed clusters, using a Thanos sidecar running alongside each Prometheus container.
 Grafana is configured with Thanos Query as its datasource, and comes with a pre-installed dashboard for a global view of all managed clusters, named `Kubernetes / Compute Resources / Clusters `.
-The `Thanos Query` dashboard is also installed by default to monitor the Thanos Query component.
+The `Thanos Query` dashboard is also installed, by default, to monitor the Thanos Query component.

 You can access the centralized Grafana UI at: